asaf-kali/generic-iterative-stemmer/README.md

 ## Setup

 1. Create a `python3` virtual environment.
-2. Install dependencies using `make install`.
+2. Install dependencies using `make install` (this will run tests too).

 ## Usage